18 reasons for 18 credits - managing student and teacher assessment workload

 January 19, 2017

-(2013) This report was prepared by PPTA’s Secondary-Tertiary Interface Taskforce.
-It was the result of a wide-ranging investigation, conducted by the Taskforce during 2013, into all the initiatives loosely gathered under the government policy heading ‘Youth Guarantee’.
+(2014) The Seamless Transition or Jagged Edge? report is the result of a wide-ranging investigation, conducted by the Taskforce during 2013, into all the initiatives loosely gathered under the government policy heading "˜Youth Guarantee'.